 Sorry, I know that was more than two or three sentences.
 I got carried away.

 Thus today François continues on with his share of the family domaine, a shade more than 1 hectare on Les Monts Damnés, 0.9 hectares on Les Culs de Beaujeu and 0.9 hectares on La Grande Côte.
 I have featured some of his wines before in my Weekend Wine posts, notably the 2004 Les Monts Damnés and 2004 Les Culs de Beaujeu.
-Quite why I seem to have a predilection for the 2004 vintage I'm not sure; I know I have other vintages tucked away.
-I guess I should feature La Grande Côte sometime soon as well, just to 'complete the set', so to speak!
+Quite why I seem to have a predilection for the 2004 vintage I’m not sure; I know I have other vintages tucked away.
+I guess I should feature La Grande Côte sometime soon as well, just to ‘complete the set’, so to speak.
 In the meantime though I thought I should cast the spotlight on this cuvée, which comes from a fourth terroir, more recently acquired by François than the three he inherited from his father and uncle.
-The jeunes vignes in question are in the lieu-dit Les Caillottes, and the 2007 vintage was the last in which they were 'declassified' as young vines, the cuvée commercialised under the name of the lieu-dit from the 2008 vintage onwards.
+The jeunes vignes in question are planted on caillottes, and the 2007 vintage was the last in which they were ‘declassified’ as young vines, the cuvée commercialised under the name of the terroir from the 2008 vintage onwards.